64robots/batch-notifications/README.md

 ```
 Batch_Notification_Event::makeOne(
     Auth::user(), /* The notifiable model instance.
 This can be any Notifiable Eloquent model */
     $document, /* The eventable instance you want to attach to the notification.
-All batch's eventables will be present on your notification constructor).
+All batch's eventables will be present on your notification constructor.
 This can be any Eloquent model. */
     DocumentAssignedEmail::class, /* The fully qualified name of your notification class */
     now()->addMinutes(2) /* The minimum interval that the notifiable model will be notified.
 In this example, the notifications will be sent every two minutes */
 );